Skip to main content

 In early April, 2015 the UK enacted a change to its pension regulations effectively prohibiting any access to a pension prior to age 55 unless for reasons of "serious ill health".
 They then contacted all QROPS funds worldwide and sought confirmation that they complied with this requirement.
 Australian superannuation funds do provide access to pension funds prior to age 55 in a very limited number of situations apart from ill health (severe financial hardship, DASP payments etc.,) and needed to change their Trust deeds to accommodate this change if they wished to continue as eligible QROPS.

 The end result was that from 1 July 2015 only one Australian fund was initially listed as QROPS certified - the Local Government Superannuation Scheme (LGSS) in Queensland.
 In practice, from this time onwards direct transfers to Australia became limited to individuals aged 55 and above into self managed superannuation funds whose trust deeds met QROPS requirements - and one current qualifying retail QROPS fund.
 These restrictions meant that transfers might not be economically viable for smaller pension funds, and other strategies including direct withdrawal in the UK post age 55 could be simpler, more economic and flexible.
+Note also that the minimum age at which an individual can flexi-access UK pension money, and also when it is possible to transfer to Australian superannuation, will increase from age 55 to age 57 from April, 6 2028.

-Please note that none of these changes require expatriates to transfer their pension; you may continue to leave it in the UK and eventually receive a sterling pension.
+None of these changes require expatriates to transfer their pension; you may continue to leave it in the UK and eventually receive a sterling pension.
 Whether this is the correct approach from a tax and personal perspective should be subject to balanced, professional advice.

 The area of most difficulty is in the area of “final salary” or “defined benefit” schemes - where pensions are based on the member’s salary and length of service.
 The "transfer values" out of these funds are essentially the present day cash value of deferred retirement income promises made by employers.
 They depend very much on assumptions made regarding investment returns by the fund.